Two-dimensional non-linear hydrodynamics and nanofluidics: Introduction

 Water is the most important substance for life on Earth and has remained in the scientific focus for centuries, if not for millennia.
 Despite (or due to) its simple chemical composition, the structure of water often causes scientific controversies such as polywater \cite{derjaguin1983polywater}, memory effect \cite{maddox1988high}, chain-like formation of water molecules \cite{head2006tetrahedral}, to mention a few.
 The most controversial claims regarding non-orthodoxal properties of bulk water have been debunked by subsequent comprehensive experiments \cite{derjaguin1983polywater,maddox1988high,head2006tetrahedral}.
 It may nevertheless be possible to find some evidence of unconventional phenomena in two-dimensional (2D) water --- a-few-angstrom thick water monolayer squeezed between two solid planes \cite{Geim2019}.

-What makes water so special as compared with the most other liquids are the relatively strong hydrogen bonds \cite{smith2005unified}.
-In particular, the hydrogen bonds are believed to be responsible for rather high melting and boiling points of water, as well as for the expansion upon freezing.
+What makes water so special as compared with most other liquids are the relatively strong hydrogen bonds \cite{smith2005unified}.
+In particular, the hydrogen bonds are believed to be responsible for the rather high melting and boiling points of water, as well as for the expansion upon freezing.
 In general, reducing dimensionality of any interacting physical system (for instance, squeezing it into a plane) amplifies interaction effects.
-It is what may happen in 2D water: The hydrogen bonds may become stable enough to bring water molecules into an ordered state making water to behave like a solid in some aspects.
+The same happens in 2D water: The hydrogen bonds may become stable enough to bring water molecules into an ordered state making water behave like a solid in some aspects.
 2D water locked between two graphene sheets has been recently found in such a structured state \cite{algara2015square}.
-Molecular dynamics (MD) \cite{gao2018phase,qiu2015water,mario2015aa,fernandez2016electric,PCCP2017diao,corsetti2016enhanced} and ab-initio \cite{zangi2003monolayer,corsetti2016enhanced,chen2016two,corsetti2016structural} simulations suggest that 2D water can transit into various states with distinctive molecular structures, see Ref. \cite{zhao2014highly} for a review.
-Recent progress in machine learning has made it possible to overcome some limitations of ab-initio and force field methods \cite{MachLearn1,MachLearn2,MachLearn3}.
-Nonetheless, hydrodynamics of truly 2D water remains an open question.
+Molecular dynamics (MD) \cite{gao2018phase,qiu2015water,mario2015aa,fernandez2016electric,PCCP2017diao,corsetti2016enhanced} and ab-initio simulations \cite{zangi2003monolayer,corsetti2016enhanced,chen2016two,corsetti2016structural,kapil2022first,ghorbanfekr2020insights} suggest that 2D water can transit into various structured states with distinctive molecular arrangements\cite{zhao2014highly}.
+Recent progress in machine learning has made it possible to overcome some limitations of ab-initio and force field methods \cite{MachLearn1,MachLearn2,MachLearn3,kapil2022first}.
+Nonetheless, hydrodynamics of truly 2D water remains an open question \cite{kavokine2021fluids}.